wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

 ## Update Logs
 ### 22 Aug 2021
--Update some language bug in README files.
+- Update some language bug in README files.

 ### 8 Aug 2021
 - Update all the language README files in MacOS Monterey.